sutWarrior/UI_Automation_SauceDemo/README.md

 pageobjects are located in cypress/pageObjects folder [only difference from cypress default project structure] -  using page object model(POM) design pattern and keeping selectors separately

+generated report after execution available in cypress/reports

+screenshots on failure is in cypress/screenshots

+generated videos after execution is in cypress/videos

 cypress.config.js - Main config file where default behavior of Cypress can be modified